Paradise Alley: Critical response

-Writing in New York magazine, David Denby found the film to have "some moments of warmth in its portrait of gaudy neighborhood bars and dance halls, gangsters, bimbos, and hangers-on, but the movie is so hyperbolic and synthetic you don't believe a minute of it."
+Writing in New York, David Denby found the film to have "some moments of warmth in its portrait of gaudy neighborhood bars and dance halls, gangsters, bimbos, and hangers-on, but the movie is so hyperbolic and synthetic you don't believe a minute of it."

-John Gault of Maclean's wrote: "The climactic wrestling sequence is so derivative of 'Rocky' you almost start humming 'Gonna Fly Now'.
-But 'Rocky' did what every good fairy tale does: it temporarily suspended disbelief, made the implausible plausible.
-That works only if there is a high degree of consistency in plot and characterization, and 'Paradise Alley' doesn't have it."
+John Gault of Maclean's wrote: "The climactic wrestling sequence is so derivative of Rocky you almost start humming 'Gonna Fly Now'.
+But Rocky did what every good fairy tale does: it temporarily suspended disbelief, made the implausible plausible.
+That works only if there is a high degree of consistency in plot and characterization, and Paradise Alley doesn't have it."

-Gene Siskel gave the film 3 out of 4 stars, praising the "rich characters" and declaring it "one of the most colorful films of the year."
-In a separate article he called it "a thoroughly engaging film—until its last reel, when Stallone slaps on a conventional, upbeat ending that is all wrong for this movie.
-It's the ending of 'Rocky' all over again, as Stallone and his older brother in the movie go unpunished for exploiting their baby brother, the brutish giant ...
+Gene Siskel gave the film three out of four stars, praising the "rich characters" and declaring it "one of the most colorful films of the year."
+In a separate article, he called it "a thoroughly engaging film—until its last reel, when Stallone slaps on a conventional, upbeat ending that is all wrong for this movie.
+It's the ending of Rocky all over again, as Stallone and his older brother in the movie go unpunished for exploiting their baby brother, the brutish giant ...
 They don't deserve the same fate as Rocky.
 And to give them the same fate is to insult the audience's intelligence."

-Variety gave the film a mostly positive review, calling it "'Rocky' rewritten by Damon Runyon ...
+Variety gave the film a mostly positive review, calling it "Rocky rewritten by Damon Runyon ...
 It's an upbeat, funny, nostalgic film populated by colorful characters, memorable more for their individual moments than for their parts in the larger story."
 The review's only point of criticism was that "The relationship between the men and their women is never explored and is the one unsatisfying element in the film.
 The women have no life beyond their men; they are types who exist only as companions."

+Quentin Tarantino, writing in 2022, said "This film is Stallone's vision and aesthetic, unfiltered, undiluted, and delivered full bore in your face."

+The film was nominated for Worst Picture at the 1978 Stinkers Bad Movie Awards.

-On Rotten Tomatoes, the film has an aggregated score of 40% based on 5 critic reviews.
+On review aggregator Rotten Tomatoes, the film has an aggregated score of 40% based on five critic reviews, with an average rating of 4/10.
+On Metacritic, it has a weighted average score of 53 out of 100 based on eight critics, indicating "mixed or average reviews".

-Other media

 In popular culture

-The premise of Paradise Alley was later parodied in the fifth episode of the second season of It's Always Sunny in Philadelphia.
-In the episode, Mac and Dennis exploit the childish Charlie by training him to become an underground street fighter so that they can profit off of it.
-Anne Archer, who portrayed Annie in Paradise Alley, also portrayed Barbara Reynolds on the TV show.
+The premise of Paradise Alley was later parodied in "Hundred Dollar Baby", the fifth episode of the second season of It's Always Sunny in Philadelphia.
+In the episode, Mac (Rob McElhenney) and Dennis Reynolds (Glenn Howerton) exploit the childish Charlie Kelly (Charlie Day) by training him to become an underground street fighter so that they can profit from it.
+Anne Archer, who portrayed Annie O'Sherlock in Paradise Alley, also portrayed Barbara Reynolds in the series.